MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsection{Mutation operators proposed for other languages that are applicable in Dafny}

-Following the process detailed in \Cref{sec:classical-mutation-operators}, we compiled a total of 147 mutation operators.\footnote{The list of mutation operators, including their description, which tools implement them, and whether they can be applied to Dafny, can be found in Chapter 1 of the \emph{supplementary material} at \url{https://doi.org/10.6084/m9.figshare.30640202.v1}.} Of these, we identified 97 that can be applied to Dafny programs and 50 that cannot due to the syntax structure of Dafny 4.10.0.\footnote{At the time of writing, the latest version of Dafny available was 4.10.0.} From the 97 operators that can be applied to Dafny, we concluded that seven always generate equivalent mutants when applied to Dafny.
-Finally, these 90 operators were later narrowed down to 30 unique ones due to many reflecting the same behavior.
-Next, we partially answer \textbf{RQ1} by listing and describing the applicability of these operators as well as any restrictions on their use.
+Following the process detailed in \Cref{sec:classical-mutation-operators}, we compiled a total of 147 mutation operators\footnote{The list of mutation operators, including their description, which tools implement them, and their applicability to Dafny, can be found in the \emph{supplementary material} at \url{https://doi.org/10.6084/m9.figshare.30640202.v2}.}.
+Of these, we identified 97 that can be applied to Dafny programs and 50 that cannot due to the syntax structure of Dafny 4.10.0.\footnote{At the time of writing, the latest version of Dafny available was 4.10.0.} From the 97 operators that can be applied to Dafny, we concluded that seven always generate equivalent mutants when applied to Dafny.
+Finally, the 90 operators were narrowed down to 30 unique ones, as many reflected the same behavior.
+Next, we partially answer \textbf{RQ1} by listing and describing the applicability of each operator and any usage restrictions.